What Do C and H Mean on a Car Dashboard Gauge?

-Cars have an endless array of letters, abbreviations, and light indicators on the dashboard, infotainment system, and other parts of the vehicle.
-Two of the most important ones are “C” and “H,” which are on the dashboard gauge.
+Cars have an endless array of letters, abbreviations, and light indicators on the dashboard, infotainment system, and other vehicle parts.
+Two of the most important ones are “C” and “H,” which are on a dashboard gauge.
 What do these letters mean?
 For many readers, the answer is obvious, but others, particularly novice drivers, might not know.
-We’re here to provide some clarity.

-Meaning of C and H in a car: Extreme readings signify a problem
+Meaning of C and H on a car dashboard

-The C-H indicator, located on the dashboard gauge or instrument panel of a car, displays the engine temperature.
+The C-H indicator, located on a car’s dashboard gauge or instrument panel, displays the engine temperature.
 While the meaning of these letters is simple, they perform a vital role.
 The letter “C” means cold, while “H” stands for hot.
 A vehicle with a properly functioning cooling system should have the needle in the middle of the C-H indicator.
 This shows that the engine is running well at an ideal temperature.

-What are the reasons for a C reading on a car dashboard gauge?
+What are the reasons for a C or Cold reading?

-A “C” reading on a car dashboard gauge, which indicates a cold engine, is most common during the winter, especially during subzero temperatures.
+A “C” reading on a temperature gauge indicates a cold engine, which is most common during the winter, especially during subzero temperatures.
 This can even result in not being able to start a vehicle.
 One way to address this is to repeatedly turn on and off the ignition.
 Another effective measure is to use an engine block heater.

-Also, the needle stuck on the “C” point could be the result of a malfunctioning thermostat.
-The thermostat could be stuck open, which results in the coolant never being able to reach its ideal temperature.
-The coolant has nowhere to get warm, so the temperature indicator stays on cold all of the time.
+Also, the needle stuck on the “C” point could result from a malfunctioning thermostat.
+The thermostat could be stuck open, resulting in the coolant being unable to reach its ideal temperature.
+The coolant has nowhere to get warm, so the temperature indicator always reads as cold.

 RepairPal and Amortips detail many different causes of an overheated engine.
 This includes: